 The recruitment process is extremely thorough, and there is intense competition for relatively few positions.
 The recruitment and selection process must be completed prior to the applicant’s 37th birthday.

 This position is exempt from the Fair Labor Standards Act (FLSA) and does not qualify for overtime compensation.
 Postal inspector salaries are based on the Inspection Service Law Enforcement (ISLE) pay system.
 The ISLE pay grades and steps correspond to the General Schedule (GS) pay scale for law enforcement officers.

-- Possess a conferred four-year degree from an accredited college or university.
+- Currently hold a four-year degree from an accredited college or university.

 - Write and speak English clearly.

 - Have a valid driver’s license with at least two years of unsupervised driving experience and a safe driving record.